niumlaque/outdir-tempdir/README.md

 #[test]
 fn test_something() {
-    // Create a random named temporary directory
+    // Create a randomly named temporary directory
-    // and automatically remove it when it is dropped. let dir = TempDir::new().unwrap().autorm();
+    // and automatically remove it upon dropping let dir = TempDir::new().autorm();

     // Get temporary directory
     // (/path/to/crate/target/(debug|release)/build/outdir-tempdir-<random>/out/test-<random>)
     let tempdir = dir.path();

-    // Test your code using tempdir
+    // Test your code using `tempdir`
     // ...

-    // Remove the temporary directory when the dir variable is dropped }
+    // Remove the temporary directory when the `dir` variable is dropped }
 ```